Budgies cannot survive on seed alone.

 I have a small area outside of the bird room ( advantage of Arizona long growing season) that has organic soil in it.
 When I clean the flights I take all the leftover seed from the floor, throw it out there and water it.
 When the sprouts get to the right height I pull them and give them back to the birds.
 They love them, it saves otherwise wasted seed and provides them with fresh high protein.
 I do that year round here.

 The birds also get fresh hand clipped grass several times a week when the grass is growing, there is an area where I let it get long and then clip it and spread it on the floor of the flights.
 The birds clean that up very quickly, especially when it is just topping out with seeds.
+Make sure if you are feeding grass clippings you have not put any kind of insecticide on it or chemical fertilizers.

 You have to find what works for your birds and settle on it, feed on a schedule and stick to it.